 When Sister entered Notre Dame in the ’60s, religious life was in a time of change.
 Sr. Sandy didn’t care for the “habit” we wore and was pleased to hear an older Sister predict that in 15 years there would be no habit.
 “Good,” Sr. Sandy thought.
 “This is not for life.”
 More importantly, the change from semi-cloistered life after Vatican II opened new ways to witness to the Gospel.
 Besides teaching lower primary grades and learning the Montessori system, she became involved in local issues of justice-racial integration, fair housing and support for the United Farm Workers movement.
 Sister’s easy grasp of the Spanish language led her to ministry among the Spanish-speaking which held an attraction for her.

 In 1972 a course on Base Christian Communities given by a team from Brazil was a moment of grace and life-changing for her.
 With this team she visited Panama, Columbia, Chile, Argentina and Peru, learning about liberation theology along the way.
-Back in San Jose, CA, she continued to teach in the Alum Rock School District and to collaborate with Rev. Tony McGuire and now Monterey Bishop Richard Garcia, and other women religious at Centro Pastorale serving the East San Jose Hispanic community.
+Back in San Jose, CA, she continued to teach in the Alum Rock School District and to collaborate with Rev. Tony McGuire and Bishop Richard Garcia, and other women religious at Centro Pastorale serving the East San Jose Hispanic community.

 One friend from that time, Consuela Sanchez remembers: “We all loved her.
 It was an inspiration for me and my husband to see her dedication to us and her nurturing our spiritual growth through study of the Word of God.
 We chose Sr. Sandy as Godmother for one of my daughters at her First Communion.
 Sr. Sandy has the spirit of an apostle, working where there is great need.”